haeward/lunar-birthdays/README.md

 ## Usage

-Prepare a CSV file with lunar birthday information.
+### Prepare a CSV file with lunar birthday information

 The CSV should have the following columns:

 - name: Person's name
 - year: Lunar year of birth